osm2pgsql-dev/osm2pgsql/docs/osm2pgsql.md

 # PGSQL OUTPUT OPTIONS

--i, \--tablespace-index=TABLESPACENAME
+-i, \--tablespace-index=TABLESPC
-:   Store all indexes in a separate PostgreSQL tablespace named by this parameter.
+:   Store all indexes in the PostgreSQL tablespace `TABLESPC`.
+This option
-    This allows one to e.g. store the indexes on faster storage like SSDs.

-\--tablespace-main-data=TABLESPACENAME
+    also affects the middle tables.

+\--tablespace-main-data=TABLESPC
-:   Store the data tables (non slim) in the given tablespace.
+:   Store the data tables in the PostgreSQL tablespace `TABLESPC`.

-\--tablespace-main-index=TABLESPACENAME
+\--tablespace-main-index=TABLESPC
-:   Store the indexes of the main tables (non slim) in the given tablespace.
+:   Store the indexes in the PostgreSQL tablespace `TABLESPC`.

 \--latlong
-:   Store data in degrees of latitude & longitude.
+:   Store coordinates in degrees of latitude & longitude.

 -m, \--merc
-:   Store data in Spherical Mercator (Web Mercator, EPSG:3857) (the default).
+:   Store coordinates in Spherical Mercator (Web Mercator, EPSG:3857)
+    (the default).

 -E, \--proj=SRID
 :   Use projection EPSG:SRID.